Security Awareness Training is a key challenge for many organisations.

 Defend Your Information Assets

 You need to determine what your most valuable information assets are, where they’re located, and who has access to them.
 Every asset should be classified (for example, public, private or confidential) and protected based on its value.
 Doing so is crucial when identifying risks and prioritising the areas that need to be defended.

 Make It Engaging with Storytelling

 Storytelling is one of the most powerful ways to breathe life into your cyber security awareness campaign.
 Face it, cyber security can be a dry topic, but it’s vital you find ways to engage your staff if you want to positively impact behaviour within your organisation.
-The message is just too important to get lost in formal, corporate communications
+The message is just too important to get lost in formal, corporate communications.

-Get Your Policy Management Up To Date
+Update Your Policy Management

 Policies are crucial in establishing boundaries of behaviour for individuals, processes, relationships and transactions within your organisation.
 They provide a framework of governance, identify risk and help define compliance, which is important in today’s increasingly complex regulatory landscape.